 - Onsite clinics: Once or twice a week, trained nurses staff immunization clinics in the medical office for approximately 2 to 4 hours depending on the size of the clinic.
 They ask parents questions from a standardized intake form regarding the child’s health and past vaccine complications.
 Pediatricians see all patients with histories of past complications or other complexities, while nurses administer vaccines in routine cases.
 In all cases, nurses follow standing orders (or immunization instructions) that appear in patients’ charts.

 - Community clinics: Up to four times a year, the program offers immunization clinics in community settings.
 For example, 3,500 doses of vaccine were administered during a “back-to-school” clinic at a grocery store.
 A medical assistant worked with the grocery store to arrange the logistics and advertise the event.
 The center offers other clinics in response to seasonal outbreaks (e.g., flu shot clinics) or local outbreaks of specific diseases such as measles.
-Information provided in June 2012 indicates that local Boys and Girls Clubs facilities are used to host back-to-school immunization events.
+Additionally, local Boys and Girls Clubs facilities are used to host back-to-school immunization events.

 Context of the InnovationEl Rio Health Center, a Federally Qualified Health Center, is the largest provider of health care for uninsured individuals and Medicaid enrollees in Pima County, AZ.
-The center serves approximately 70,000 people and has the largest pediatric practice in Tucson.
+The center serves approximately 80,000 people and has the largest pediatric practice in Tucson, serving roughly 35,000 children at 6 pediatric clinic sites and 5 family medicine sites.
 Recognizing the organization's low immunization rates, one Rio Health Center leader (now the center's associate medical director) approached administrators with a proposal to examine the barriers to achieving higher immunization rates.
 Soon thereafter, the CDC and the American Academy of Pediatricians (AAP) began creating materials to encourage work in this area.
 On the recommendation of the chief medical officer of the Pima County Health Department, a community coalition formed to train physicians and community members about the benefits of immunization using the CDC and AAP materials.
 The coalition also created multimedia educational materials for the general public.
 These early efforts stimulated support within El Rio Health Center and the community for the development of this program.

 ResultsPre- and post-implementation comparisons show that the program has more than tripled immunization rates since its inception, achieving levels that exceed Federal standards for childhood immunizations.
 Anecdotal reports from providers and parents suggest that the program has improved the quality of care.